ronchan144/CS6963-FragAI/README.md

+CS6963 Project

+I wrote a wrapper around ImageAI to perform image recognition on fragmented JPG files.
+To run it: python3 FirstPrediction.py

 # ImageAI <br>
 A python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code. <br><br>